Linearizability of flows by embeddings: Results and examples

-\begin{restatable}[]{Prop}{PropHopf} Let $\Phi$ be a smooth flow on a connected compact smooth manifold $\st$.
-Assume that $(\st,\Phi)$ can be linearized by a smooth embedding and that $\Phi$ has at least one isolated equilibrium.
+\begin{restatable}[]{Prop}{PropHopf} Let $\Phi$ be a $C^1$ flow on a connected compact $C^1$ manifold $\st$.
+Assume that $(\st,\Phi)$ can be linearized by a $C^1$ embedding and that $\Phi$ has at least one isolated equilibrium.
 Then $\st$ is even-dimensional, and the Hopf index of the vector field generating $\Phi$ at any isolated equilibrium is equal to $1$. \end{restatable}

-\begin{Co} If $\Phi$ is a smooth flow on an odd-dimensional connected compact smooth manifold $\st$ with at least one isolated equilibrium, then $(\st,\Phi)$ cannot be linearized by a smooth embedding. \end{Co}
+\begin{Co} If $\Phi$ is a $C^1$ flow on an odd-dimensional connected compact $C^1$ manifold $\st$ with at least one isolated equilibrium, then $(\st,\Phi)$ is not linearizable by a $C^1$ embedding. \end{Co}

 Proposition~\ref{prop:hopf} and the Poincar\'e-Hopf theorem \cite[p.~35]{milnor1965topology} imply the following corollary, which is consistent with Examples~\ref{ex:basic-tori}, \ref{ex:sphere}, \ref{ex:klein}, \ref{ex:rp2}.